 Finally, whilst we will do our utmost to provide students with their preferred subjects, we cannot guarantee that this is possible for all.
-For this reason, all students must select one reserve subject.
+For this reason, when asked for a final selection, all students must select one reserve subject.
 This must be a subject that the students would genuinely consider as an option.